-This Management's Discussion and Analysis and Results of Operations and other portions of this prospectus contain forward-looking information that involves risks and uncertainties.
+This Management's Discussion and Analysis of Financial Condition and Results of Operations and other portions of this prospectus contain forward-looking information that involves risks and uncertainties.
 Our actual results could differ materially from those anticipated by the forward-looking information.
 Factors that may cause such differences include, but are not limited to, availability and cost of financial resources, product demand, market acceptance and other factors discussed in this prospectus under the heading "Risk Factors".
-This Management's Discussion and Analysis and Results of Operations should be read in conjunction with our financial statements and the related notes included elsewhere in this Prospectus.
+This Management's Discussion and Analysis of Financial Condition and Results of Operations should be read in conjunction with our financial statements and the related notes included elsewhere in this Prospectus.